Homicide: Murder and Manslaughter

 Acceptability of Plea

-The common law defence of provocation was replaced with Sections 54 and 55 Coroners and Justice Act 2009.
+The common law defence of provocation was replaced with sections 54 and 55 of the CJA 2009.
 It applies to defendants charged with murder, where the acts or omissions resulting in the death of the victim took place on or after 4 October 2010 (Schedule 22 paragraph 7).
 The statutory defence is self-contained within the statutory provision so it should rarely be necessary to look at cases decided under the old law of provocation.

 Elements of the offence